dfinity/response-verification/examples/http-certification/assets/README.md

 - `asset_tree_path`: this is the `HttpCertificationPath` that will be used to store the asset in the tree, for example `HttpCertificationPath::exact("/assets/app.js")`.
 - `asset_file_path`: this is the relative file path of the asset on disk prior to being imported into the canister, for example `assets/app.js`.
-- `asset_req_path`: this is the absolute path that will be used to request the asset `/assets/app.js`.
+- `asset_req_path`: this is the absolute path that will be used to request the asset `/assets/app.js` from a browser.

 The first function to look at is a reusable function that can certify any asset.
-It sets up the `content-length` header, we'll need more headers than that but they're setup in other functions which we'll see in a moment.
-Note that when we create the certification we convert `HttpAssetResponse` into `HttpResponse`, which will temporarily clone the entire asset body, but this will be dropped.
+It sets up the `content-length` header, while more headers are setup in other functions which will be seen in a moment.
+Note that when the certification in created, the `HttpAssetResponse` is converted into an `HttpResponse`, which will temporarily clone the entire asset body, but this will then be dropped once it goes out of scope.

 ```rust
 const IC_CERTIFICATE_EXPRESSION_HEADER: &str = "IC-CertificateExpression";